 This can be done in different areas such as:

 As the material transferred is natural and from your own body, there is no risk of rejection and a lower risk of infection.
+The risk of wound infection is relatively low at a rate of about 1-5% only.

 Your first consultation will involve a comprehensive review with your plastic surgeon.
 During this time, it is important for you to address both your needs and concerns, so that they may best tailor the treatment to you.
 Your plastic surgeon will also explain what to expect during the procedure and will recommend the ideal area from which to harvest the fat.